xianbangchen/xianbangchen.github.io/research.md

 layout: collection
 collection: research
 permalink: /research/
-entries_layout: cards   # or 'list' or 'cards'
+entries_layout: list   # or 'list' or 'cards'

 # Hide the sidebar:
 classes: wide        # or use "sidebar: false"